Ed Thompson (Texas politician)

 Edward Lynn "Ed" Thompson (born November 24, 1950) is an American insurance agent and politician.
-He has represented the 29th District in the Texas House of Representatives since 2013.
+He represented the 29th District in the Texas House of Representatives from 2013 to 2025.
 A member of the Republican Party, Thompson also serves as an insurance agent with State Farm since 1982.

 Education and career

 Thompson earned a Bachelor of Business Administration in Finance at the University of Houston, before moving to Pearland, Texas.
 Since then and before becoming a state legislature, he served on the Pearland City Council, the Pearland Economic Development Corporation, the Chairman of the Pearland Chamber, and Trustee of the Pearland Independent School District.

+On May 27, 2023, Thompson voted no to impeach Ken Paxton.
+In the 2024 election, he was succeeded by Jeffrey Barry.